 |Jane McCready (Chair)|

-Purpose: The Consumer Committee, informed by the Advisory Committee made up of consumers of different behaviour analytic services, aims to ensure consumers' interests are strongly represented at board level and thus the public interest served.
+Purpose: The Consumer Committee, informed by the Advisory Committee (see above), aims to ensure that consumers' interests are strongly represented, discussed and - where necessary - acted upon at UK-SBA board level.

 |Jane McCready (Chair)||Athene Burdge (co-opted)||Mecca Chiesa|